 The PC Port of Marvel’s Spider-Man Remastered is another strong addition to PlayStation’s new venture.
-The Insomniac Games’ developed franchise starring the friendly neighbourhood wall-crawler has quickly risen to become PlayStation’s best-selling exclusive and, now 4 years out from release, is getting new life with an unlocked potential on PC.
+The Insomniac Games’ developed franchise starring the friendly neighborhood wall-crawler has quickly risen to become PlayStation’s best-selling exclusive and, now 4 years out from release, is getting new life with an unlocked potential on PC.
 Marvel’s Spider-Man marks the fourth major first-party PlayStation exclusive to come to PC, following Horizon Zero Dawn, Days Gone, and of course, God of War.

 Bringing a console game to PC always has its fair share of potential problems, some of which were highlighted quite well with Horizon Zero Dawn’s rocky port.
 Fortunately, Marvel’s Spider-Man is an excellent port that scales well across PC hardware along with offering better graphical and quality-of-life options to PC players over its PS4/PS5 counterparts.
 It shows that Sony’s strategic investment into Nixxes Software, which previously handled PC ports of Square Enix games, has started to pay off incredibly well.